 - Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet), famotidine (Pepcid), nizatidine (Axid) and ranitidine.
+These medications — known as H-2-receptor blockers — include cimetidine (Tagamet), famotidine (Pepcid) and nizatidine (Axid).
 Stronger versions are available by prescription.

 - Medications that block acid production and heal the esophagus.
 These medications — known as proton pump inhibitors — are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
 Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24HR) and omeprazole (Prilosec, Zegerid).
 Stronger versions are available in prescription form.